-Visible Emissions (VE) shall be observed from EP 004 at least once per week while the Unit 4 Turbine (peaking unit) (EU 004) is operated on #2 Fuel Oil, to ensure none occur during the operation of the unit.
+Visible Emissions (VE) shall be observed during testing and maintenance periods to ensure none occur during the operation of the unit (EU 14A).
+No visible emissions are expected from this emission point under normal operating conditions.
 If visible emissions are observed, corrective action will be taken as soon as possible, but no later than eight (8) hours from the observation of visible emissions.
 If corrective action does not return the observation to no visible emissions, then a Method 9 observation will be required.
-If an opacity greater than or equal to 20% is observed, this would be a violation and corrective action will be taken as soon as possible, but no later than eight hours from the observation of visible emissions.
+If an opacity greater than or equal to 20 % is observed, this would be a violation and corrective action will be taken as soon as possible, but no later than eight hours from the observation of visible emissions.
 If weather conditions prevent the observer from conducting a VE observation, the observer shall note such conditions on the data observation sheet.
 At least three attempts shall be made to retake VE readings at approximately 2-hour intervals throughout the day.
 If all observation attempts for a week have been unsuccessful due to weather, a VE observation shall be made during the next operating day where weather permits.
-No VE readings are required when Unit 4 combusts natural gas only.